 - A new grading scale that uses the numbers 1-9 to identify levels of performance (with 9 being the top level attained by the top 5% of the global GCSE cohort in a subject).
-Where performance is below the minimum required to pass a GCSE, students will get a U. - Tiering used only for subjects 'where untiered papers will not allow students at the lower end of the ability range to demonstrate their knowledge and skills, or will not stretch the most able'.
-English Literature and English Language will be untiered.
-Maths will be tiered with an 'improved overlapping tiers model', with a foundation tier covering grades 1-5 and a higher tier covering grades 4-9. - GCSEs are now linear, with assessment to be taken at the end of the course in June.
-Re-sit opportunities in November for English Language and Maths only. - Assessment by external exam only, except where non-exam assessment is the only way to provide valid assessment of the skills required.
+Where performance is below the minimum required to pass a GCSE, students will be awarded a U for Ungraded. - GCSEs are now linear, with assessment to be taken at the end of the course in June.
+Re-sit opportunities will only generally be available in November for English Language and Maths. - Assessment by external exam only, except where non-exam assessment is the only way to provide valid assessment of the skills required.
 Maths, English Literature and English Language to be externally assessed.
-English Language to have a Speaking assessment that will be reported separately.
+English Language has a Speaking assessment that will be reported separately.

-IGCSEs will retain the numerical grades.
+We offer some iGCSEs which retain the letter grades.
 This means that for now students will be awarded a mixture of the old style letter grades (A-G) and numerical awards (9-1), depending on their subject choices.

-There will be an increased focus on students qualifying in a broad range of disciplines (EBacc) to allow for increased diversity of choice at A Level and higher education and to align with the new Progress 8 targets.
+There will be an increased focus on students qualifying in a broad range of disciplines (EBacc) to allow for increased diversity of choice at A Level and higher education.